 Adrian Boult Hall, Birmingham, Friday March 3rd 1989, 7.30pm

-An account by his wife, Cynthia Downes, posted on February 8th, 2018
+An account by his wife and publisher, Cynthia Downes, posted on February 8th, 2018

 For the Birmingham Centenary celebrations the City Council were looking for a new piece of music to accompany a grand midsummer fireworks display in Cannon Hill park.
 They approached Roy Wales, the then Head of Birmingham Conservatoire, who recommended that Andrew should compose the music.